 Though geographically appealing in peacetime, Manhattan and Brooklyn were exceptionally vulnerable—and valuable—during the Revolutionary War.
 Red Hook's Fort Defiance figured prominently during the Battle of Long Island, the first major battle after the Declaration of Independence was signed in July.
 In late August of 1776, the British launched a three-pronged attack on Brooklyn, with the decimation of the Continental Army in their sights.
 In a brave and appropriately defiant Hail Mary moment, shots fired from the Fort all but scuttled the HMS Roebuck, which was sent limping back to the British stronghold on Staten Island.

 New York solidified its essential position in transcontinental commerce with the opening of the Erie Canal in 1825.
 The Atlantic and Erie Basins opened in the 1850s, at the "offloading end" of the canal, and by the 1920s, Red Hook had become one of the busiest and most important shipping ports in New York.
 It was by then a fully-formed "sailortown," an urban waterfront zone that catered to the transient population of sailors coming and going in between voyages; to this day, a huge part of the neighborhood's identity.
 Later on in the 20th century, the once-bustling waterfront was the site of protests and labor disputes, as shipping had become largely containerized and the boom had begun to bust.
-By the early 2000s, Borough President Marty Markowitz had elected to turn those ports into a cruise ship terminal, another example in the litany of unsentimental "open for business" decisions made during the Bloomberg era.
+By the early 2000s, Borough President Marty Markowitz had elected to turn those some of those ports into a cruise ship terminal, another example in the litany of unsentimental "open for business" decisions made during the Bloomberg era.

 Like much of the rest of New York City, it's impossible to talk about Red Hook without mentioning Robert Moses.
 A strong proponent of "slum clearance" and Corbusier-inspired public housing high rises (a practical and ethical mistake from a bygone era of urban planning), Moses was also directly responsible for isolating the city's poorest along its coastlines, a grand design that would see its culmination in the devastation of the Rockaways, Coney Island, and of course Red Hook by Hurricane Sandy in 2012.